HiFromAjay/hifromajay.github.io/index.md

  <br>
  <br>
  <b>Research Interest:</b> I am interested in software engineering, specifically software testing and maintenance.
- I work on various research areas including but not limited to the following research areas.
+ I work in various research areas including but not limited to the following research areas.
  <br>
  <ul>
  <li><b><i>Test Recommendation and Reuse:</i></b> Writing tests from scratch is difficult and time-consuming.